-AM2 - Animals reclaimed AM5 - Animals rehomed AM7 - Animal management prosecutions
+AM5 - Animals rehomed

+AM7 - Animal management prosecutions

-Domestic Animals Act 1994 Local Government (Planning and Reporting) Regulations 2014 - Schedule 2 Indicator 8 (Page 49)
+Domestic Animals Act 1994

+Local Government (Planning and Reporting) Regulations 2020 - Schedule 2 Indicator 7c (Page 42)

-Separation of other service activities In some councils, the animal management service may be part of a larger budget program which includes complementary activities such as local laws and parking enforcement.
+In some councils, the animal management service may be part of a larger budget program which includes complementary activities such as local laws and parking enforcement.
 In these cases, it will be necessary to separate the costs of the various activities in order to calculate the service cost indicator.
 The following approach is suggested for allocating costs to activities:

-- specific costs Identify costs which are specific to each activity such as staff, consultants, vehicles and the like and allocate across activities - shared costs For the remaining costs • which are shared between activities, these need to be allocated on the basis of an appropriate driver.
+- specific costs Identify costs which are specific to each activity such as staff, consultants, vehicles and the like and allocate across activities - shared costs For the remaining costs which are shared between activities, these need to be allocated on the basis of an appropriate driver.
 For example, FTEs can be used as a driver for most shared costs where there is a connection between the cost and the work of the staff.
 Where staff work across activities, an estimate of the time spent on each activity (expressed as a percentage) will need to be made.
 This can be done through timesheets either on an ongoing basis or for a temporary time period provided it is representative of actual activity and workload.